Course Description

 Textbook:

-Judith L. Gersting, Mathematical Structures for Computer Science,
+Judith L. Gersting, Mathematical Structures for Computer Science, 7th edition, W.H.
+Freeman and Company, 2014.

 Course Materials:

-E-mail and WWW page:
+E-mail and Canvas, and WWW page:

 Tentative Office Hours: